How to Make a Genogram in 7 Steps | Genogram Tutorial

 This step involves closely studying the genogram to identify themes, behavioral patterns, and any recurring influences that emerge across generations.
 Look for intergenerational patterns, like career paths, family health trends, or recurring interpersonal dynamics (such as strong bonds between certain family members or frequent relocations).
 Taking time to analyze these patterns can help you understand how family histories shape current relationships and experiences.

-When to Create a Genograms
+When to Create a Genogram

 1. When you want a deeper understanding of family dynamics